A Parent's Guide to The Cadets

 Drum corps is an activity which attempts to do much more than provide a performance opportunity for students or entertainment for the audience.
 Through the drum corps experience, students will learn useful life skills such as leadership, goal-setting and teamwork, among others.
 The Cadets curriculum includes opportunities for students to exercise their potential not only as musicians, but as complete human beings.

 We invite parents to come on the road with us for a couple days or weeks during the summer!
 We couldn't do what we do without an amazing team of volunteers, and we would love for you to get involved.

-For more information, contact Clara Turk at , or visit jointhecadets.org/volunteer.
+For more information, contact , or visit yea.org/volunteer.

 The Cadets travel over 15,000 miles each summer as they travel across the country.
 Click here to view the tour schedule.